vipulthakur8/groundhog/README.md

 # groundhog

-Groundhog is a 16 bit general purpose computer.
+Groundhog is a 16 bit computer.

+It is based on the nand to tetris computer, described in the book The elements of computing systems.